Easy Egg Scramble With Vegetables

 - Roasted broccoli, spinach, tomato, garlic

-- Sautéed peppers, onions, salsa
+- Sautéed peppers, onions, salsa, sausage or beans

 - Grilled asparagus, tomato, basil, pesto